BlocProtocol/BLOC-wiki/docs/wallets/bloc-service-json-api.md

 This section describes [BLOC](https://bloc.money) integration process into your service with BLOC e-commerce solution called [BLOC-service](bloc-service-index.md) RPC Wallet.

-Each method has its own example and description that can be found by clicking the details button from the [BLOC-DEVELOPER](https://bloc-developer.com) website.
+Each method has its own example and description that can be found by clicking the details button from the [BLOC-DEVELOPER](https://bloc-developer.com/api_bloc-service/json?lang=english) website.

-To start using [BLOC-service](bloc-service-index.md) you must first generate a container.
+To start using BLOC-service you must first generate a container.
 Container file is the only file that stores all data required to run your service.
 It contains user addresses and private keys required to operate them. **Make sure to backup this file regularly**.

 To generate a new container visit the [this guide](bloc-service-command-line.md#generate-a-new-container-file) to read the explanation.
-More on how to start and operate BLOC-service RPC Wallet can be found [here](bloc-service-command-line.md).
+More on [how to start and operate BLOC-service RPC Wallet](bloc-service-command-line.md).

 ## **Interacting with the API**